Bloody May Day (1977): Suspected involvement by Counter-Guerrilla

 Ever since the Taksim Square Massacre, the fact that none of the perpetrators were caught and brought to justice has fueled allegations that the Turkish branch of Operation Gladio, the Counter-Guerrilla, was involved.
 One of the first persons to raise such allegations was the then leader of the opposition Bülent Ecevit.
-At a meeting in Izmir, he said on 7 May: "Some organizations and forces within the State, but outside the control of the democratic State of law, have to be taken under control without losing time.
+At a meeting in İzmir, he said on 7 May: "Some organizations and forces within the State, but outside the control of the democratic State of law, have to be taken under control without losing time.
 The counter-guerrilla is running an offensive and has a finger in the 1 May incident."
 Later he declined to comment on the incident, just like the then Prime Minister Süleyman Demirel.
 But in a confidential letter Demirel sent to Ecevit, he warned his rival that he might become the victim of the same circles, if he would speak at Taksim Square on 3 June 1977.
 The letter that was disclosed by Ecevit warned that shots might be fired from the Sheraton Hotel.
 The forces to conduct such an attack in order to spoil the stability of Turkey Demirel were suspected to be "illegal communist or terrorist organizations" or "foreign enterprises or international terrorist organizations" that had been encouraged by the incidents on Taksim Square on 1 May 1977.

 Since the beginning, the CIA has been suspected of involvement.
 After the incident, Ali Kocaman, chair of the trade union Oleyis, stated that police officers and Americans had been in the Sheraton (later known as the Intercontinental) Hotel that had been closed to the public for that day.
 Bülent Uluer, the then Secretary General of the Revolutionary Youth Federation (Devrimci Gençlik) said on 2 May 1977: "Most victims were among us.
 About 15 of our friends died.
 This was a plan of the CIA, but not the beginning nor the end.
 To solve these incidents, one has to look at it from the angle."